embodied-dexterity/edg-sounds-tensorflow/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development.

-### Prerequisites
+### Installations

-Things you need to install the software and how to install them
+Necessary files and software that you need to install/download and how to install/download them.

-#### Command-Line Installations
+#### Command Line Installations

 Run the following commands in your terminal: